v7labs/darwin-py/docs/torch.md

 This tutorial shows how to train [Detectron2](https://github.com/facebookresearch/detectron2) models in your Darwin datasets.
 If you do not have Detectron2 installed yet, follow these [installation instructions](https://github.com/facebookresearch/detectron2/blob/master/INSTALL.md).

 Detectron2 organizes the datasets in `DatasetCatalog`, so the only thing we will need to do is to register our Darwin dataset in this catalog.
-For this, `darwin-py` provides thes `detectron2_register_dataset`, which takes the following parameters:
+For this, `darwin-py` provides the function `detectron2_register_dataset()`, which takes the following parameters:

 ```
 def detectron2_register_dataset(dataset_slug [, partition, split, split_type, release_name, evaluator_type])